-- Make sure that a SYSABEND DD statement Wake sufe that a biblicht be beatterner was included for the failing job step.
-Have the associated job stream and - master console log available.Note the amount of main storage - specified at sort/merge generation, and have this value available. - IER033A CF SEQ INDIC E REQUIRED
+- Make sure that a SYSABEND DD statement

+- was included for the failing job step.

+Have the associated job stream and master console log available.

+Note the amount of main storage

+- specified at sort/merge generation, and have this value available.

+IER033A - CF SEQ INDIC E REQUIRED